pymupdf/PyMuPDF/docs/document.rst

     .. attribute:: is_closed

       *False* if document is still open.
 If closed, most other attributes and methods will have been deleted / disabled.
 In addition, :ref:`Page` objects referring to this document (i.e. created with :meth:`Document.load_page`) and their dependent objects will no longer be usable.
 For reference purposes, :attr:`Document.name` still exists and will contain the filename of the original document (if applicable).

       :type: bool

+    .. attribute:: is_dirty

+      *True* if this is a PDF document and contains unsaved changes, else *False*.

+      :type: bool

+    .. attribute:: is_pdf

+      *True* if this is a PDF document, else *False*.

+      :type: bool